benjaminpope/ladder/docs/reading.md

 They also have more general guides: to (American!) [graduate school](https://astrobites.org/guides/astrobites-graduate-school-guide/), and to [astrophyics software](https://astrobites.org/guides/guide-to-astrophysical-software/).

+## astrobetter

+There is also a great page of astronomy tutorials and general advice at [astrobetter](https://www.astrobetter.com/), covering everything from software to jobs.

 ## Statistics

 We will be using a lot of stats in astronomy!